Cerne Abbas Giant: Representations

-In 1980, Devon artist Kenneth Evans-Loud planned to produce a companion 70 m female figure on the opposite hill, featuring Marilyn Monroe in her iconic pose from the film The Seven Year Itch where her dress is blown by a subway grating.
+In 1980, Devon artist Kenneth Evans-Loud planned to produce a companion 70 m female figure on the opposite hill, featuring Marilyn Monroe in her iconic pose from the film The Seven Year Itch where her dress is blown away by the blast coming from a subway grate.

-In 1989, Turner Prize-winning artist Grayson Perry designed a set of mDayZ (video game)otorbike leathers inspired by the Cerne Abbas Giant.
+In 1989, Turner Prize-winning artist Grayson Perry designed a set of motorbike leathers inspired by the Cerne Abbas Giant.
 In 1994, girls from Roedean School painted a 24 m replica of the Giant on their playing field, the day before sports day.

-In 2003, pranksters created their own 23 m version of the Giant on a hill in English Bicknor, but "wearing wellies, an ear of corn hanging from its mouth and a tankard of ale in its hand".
+In 2003, pranksters created their own 23 m version of the Giant on a hill in English Bicknor, Gloucestershire, but "wearing wellies, an ear of corn hanging from its mouth and a tankard of ale in its hand".
 In 2005, the makers of Lynx deodorant created a 9.3 m2 advert on a field near Gatwick, featuring a copy of the Giant wearing underpants, frolicking with two scantily clad women.
 In 2006, artist Peter John Hardwick produced a painting "The Two Dancers with the Cerne Abbas Giant, with Apologies to Picasso" which is on display at Poole Hospital NHS Foundation Trust.
 In 2009, the Giant was given a red nose, to publicize the BBC's Comic Relief charity event.
-In 2011, English animators The Brothers McLeod produced a 15-second cartoon giving their take on what the Giant does when no one is watching.
+In 2011, English animators the Brothers McLeod produced a 15-second cartoon giving their take on what the Giant does when no one is watching.

 In 2015, the giant was used as a character in an online comic book published by Eco Comics; the giant's character appeared in various adventures accompanying a character based on St George, though his erect penis was removed from the artwork as many "outlets, particularly in the US, refuse any form of nudity in comic books".

 The giant's image has been reproduced on various souvenirs and local food produce labels, including for a range of beers made by the Cerne Abbas Brewery.
 In 2016, the BBC reported that the beer company's logo had been censored in the Houses of Parliament.